A handy windows, doors, & joinery glossary

 Hip and rafter cappings – Powder-coated sections with aluminium cladding that hold the glass panes in place and ensure the building is watertight.

 Hip rafter – A key structural component that spans from the corner of the roof lantern to the ridge.

 Ironmongery: A wider term for any kind of door or window hardware, also known as architectural hardware.
 This includes everything from handles and locks to window hinges.

 Jack rafter: Part of a roof lantern.
 As opposed to the common rafters, the jack rafters run at an angle in the corners of the roof lantern, giving additional support to the sides.
-The rafters create the main structure which the glazing units sit in.
+The rafters create the main structure in which the glazing units sit.